126.96.36.199 Determining the rate of income for pensioners of age pension age from 20/09/2009

 Exception: Periodical lottery winnings that are a series of payments under 1 contract - each instalment is assessed as income over the period it represents.
 For example, each instalment of $50,000 paid once a year would be held as income over 12 months.

-Act reference: SSAct section 8(8) Excluded amounts-general, section 8(11) An amount received by a person is an exempt lump sum …, section 9(1) Financial assets and income streams definitions
+Act reference: SSAct section 8(8) Excluded amounts-general, section 8(11) An amount received by a person is an exempt lump sum …, section 9(1) Financial assets and income streams definitions, section 1073 Certain amounts taken to be received over 12 months

 - credit card borrowings